Punk sopranos wow crowds in Estonia

 More than 2,000 people descended on the town of Rakvere on Saturday for mass sing-alongs of Estonian and international punk hits such as The Sex Pistols' "Anarchy in the UK".

-Academic and semi-professional choirs took part with many of the singers joining in the punk spirit by dying their hair in bright colors and wearing black leather jackets.
+Academic and semi-professional choirs took part with many of the singers joining in the punk spirit by dying their hair in bright colours and wearing black leather jackets.

 (Reporting By Reuters Television; Editing by Michael Roddy)